edgelesssys/contrast/docs/versioned_docs/version-1.15/getting-started/deployment.md

 In this case, the uncompressed image size needs to be added to the memory limits of containers.

 Kubernetes schedules pods on nodes based on the memory `requests`.
-To prevent Kubernetes from over-commiting nodes, set both `request` and `limit` to the same value.
+To prevent Kubernetes from over-commiting nodes, set the memory `request` to the same value as the `limit`.

 <!-- TODO(katexochen): Show the full calculation for the emojivoto example, show how we arrive at 700Mi -->